leticiafossato/ironhack-projects/Project 1 - Mini-Project Tic-Tac-Toe/README.md

 - [Author](#Author)

 ## Objective
 Build my own game from scratch.
-Put into practice the basic Python which I’ve learned on the first week of IronHack course.
+Put into practice the basic concepts of Python which I’ve learned on the first week of IronHack course.

 ### Game Choose
 > TIC-TAC-TOE

 ## Game Instructions
-**TIC-TAC-TOE** is uselly played on a piece of paper, but if you copy this code you can play it on your own laptop.
+**TIC-TAC-TOE** is uselly played on a piece of paper, but if you copy this code you can play it on your own laptop.<br>
-How it Works?
+### How it Works?
 Two players write either O or X in a pattern of nine squares.
-The first player who places three Os or three Xs in a straight line wins In this virtual version, it's YOU x CPU.
+The first player who places three Os or three Xs in a straight line wins <br>
+In this virtual version, it's YOU x CPU.<br>
-<br>Good luck!<br>
+Good luck!<br>

 ![](https://media0.giphy.com/media/JTtbeZQ5PREQFzohgC/giphy.gif)

+### Let's play?
-Copy the code of "TIC_TAC_TOE.ipynb" and paste it into your Python3 or JupyterNotebook, then it's only run it.
+To start, copy the code of "TIC_TAC_TOE.ipynb" and paste it into your Python3 or JupyterNotebook, then it's only run it.

 ## Challenges
 - Find the best format to display and enter data;